Stites & Harbison

 Stites & Harbison is a law practice with offices in Louisville, Lexington, Covington and Frankfort, Kentucky; Jeffersonville, Indiana; Nashville, Memphis and Franklin, Tennessee; Atlanta, Georgia; and Alexandria, Virginia.
 U.S. News & World Report and Best Lawyers listed Stites & Harbison among America's Top 25 Law Firms in construction litigation.

+History

+Stites & Harbison was founded in 1832 by a former circuit court judge, Henry Pirtle, in Louisville, Kentucky.
+James Speed was an early member of the law firm.